 Why Do Skin Care Companies Want Collagen In Their Skin Care Products?

-Most skin care companies that put collagen in their skin care products do so because, theoretically, putting collagen back into your skin would be like discovering the fountain of youth.
+Most skin care companies that put collagen in their skin care products do so because, theoretically, putting it back into your skin would be like discovering the fountain of youth.
 Collagen is found in various types throughout your body and your skin, and it is the most abundant protein in your skin.
-However, collagen production decreases by approximately 1 percent with each year of age after maturity (at about age 21), leading to a loss in firmness and elasticity of skin.
+However, production decreases by approximately 1 percent with each year of age after maturity (at about age 21), leading to a loss in firmness and elasticity of skin.
 What’s more, the collagen that is produced as you age tends to be weaker and at times even cross-linked improperly, which further leads to signs of aging.

-Companies have tried putting collagen in topical products, but most of them merely hydrate because, as stated before, the collagen molecules are too large.
+Companies have tried putting collagen in topical products, but most of them merely hydrate because, as stated before, the molecules are too large.
 Some companies have also tried putting collagen into drinkable products, but the studies are very limited and company-sponsored.
 The only studies that exist about whether a hydrolyzed collagen supplement improves skin health are industry-sponsored studies done by the Rousselot Healthy Choice company for Peptan™ Hydrolyzed Collagen.
-In a double-blind, placebo-controlled eight-week study, and in another placebo-controlled 12-week study, researchers found that collagen supplements improved cutaneous hydration and had anti-aging effects (Parmentier).
+In a double-blind, placebo-controlled eight-week study, and in another placebo-controlled 12-week study, researchers found that supplements improved cutaneous hydration and had anti-aging effects (Parmentier).
 Volunteers also self-reported that their skin was softer, brighter, and had better tone.
 While this sounds promising, I honestly don’t feel comfortable recommending collagen supplements for better skin until more research is done.

 The vast majority of the time, you’ll hear me say it over and over again — collagen in skin care is a waste, because it’s too large to penetrate the skin, so it merely hydrates.
-But I was excited to find and report on the Collagen Rx Plus by Sabrina Beauty, which contains nano-sized collagen in a liposomal delivery system, so the collagen is actually capable of penetrating the skin, making it look more plump, youthful, hydrated, and firm.
+But I was excited to find and report on the Collagen Rx Plus by Sabrina Beauty, which contains nano-sized collagen in a liposomal delivery system, so that it is actually capable of penetrating the skin, making it look more plump, youthful, hydrated, and firm.
 I’ve been using it during some of my low-sleep nights with my newborn (six-week-old) baby, and it’s kept my skin looking like I still have a pregnancy “glow”.